 Cytogenetic abnormalities.
-Cytogenetic abnormalities detected by conventional karyotyping, especially loss of whole chromosome 13 (monosomy) or deletions of parts of chromosome 13 (13q), with hypodiploidy have been associated with inferior survival after both standard chemotherapy and high-dose therapy.
-Primary translocations involving 14q32 and 4p16 (fibroblast growth factor receptor 3 [FGFR3]), 16q23 (c-maf proto-oncogene), and del17p13 (TP53) detected by FISH in multivariate analysis have been shown to be important predictors of poor survival.
+Cytogenetic abnormalities detected by conventional karyotyping, such as hyperdiploidy, hypodiploidy or translocations, and deletions and presence of marker chromosomes are associated with adverse outcome.
+Primary translocations involving 14q32 and 4p16 (fibroblast growth factor receptor 3 [FGFR3]), 16q23 (c-maf proto-oncogene), and del17p13 (TP53) or amplification of 1q21 detected by FISH in multivariate analysis have been shown to be important predictors of poor survival.
 These cryptic translocations are best detected using FISH, which has been shown to be prognostically useful to evaluate patients both at diagnosis and at relapse.

 Beta-2-microglobulin.
-Serum beta-2-microglobulin level is an important and convenient prognostic indicator.
-When cytogenetic changes are not studied, beta-2-microglobulin is consistently the most important prognostic indicator on multivariate analysis and in combination with cytogenetics (including FISH) has strong predictive value.
+Serum beta-2-microglobulin level is an important prognostic indicator, is integral to the ISS, and in combination with cytogenetics (including FISH) has strong predictive value.
 As beta-2-microglobulin is excreted by the kidneys, high levels are observed in patients with renal failure; even in this setting, elevated serum beta-2 microglobulin is associated with poor outcome.

 LDH.
 High LDH levels also have been associated with plasmablastic disease, extramedullary tumor, plasma cell leukemia, plasma cell hypodiploidy, drug resistance, and shortened survival.